Put Gratitude Front and Center During Your Year-End Fundraising Campaign

 The more you can establish a connection, the better chance you have of getting a donation.

-The retention rate for first-time donors is horrible.
+The retention rate for first-time donors is terrible.
 One of the reasons is poor communication.
 You can help boost your retention rate by making your new donors feel special.

 New donors should get a handwritten note, phone call, or letter welcoming them as donors.
-Invite them to connect with you in other ways such as signing up for your newsletter, following you on social media, and volunteering.
+Invite them to connect with you in other ways, such as signing up for your newsletter, following you on social media, and volunteering.

 Then a week or so later, send them a welcome package by mail or email.
-Personalization is crucial with new donors.
+Personalization is crucial for new donors.

 One of the biggest hurdles nonprofits face is ensuring first-time donors give a second time.
 If they keep giving after that, they’re showing their commitment to your organization.
 That’s why the second gift is called a golden donation.
 Don’t blow it by ignoring this.